L'Heptade: Production and performanceL'heptade was recorded in a country house belonging to the Fiori family, in Saint-Césaire. The creaking of the old floor can sometimes be heard on the recordings.

-At $90,000, the production of L'Heptade was, at the time, the most expensive ever in the Quebec music industry.
-While a large part of this amount was provided by a new contract signed with CBS, the musicians still had to contribute to the financing of the production.Big Bang Mag The album was released in 1976.
+At $90,000, the production of L'heptade was, at the time, the most expensive ever in the Quebec music industry.
+While a large part of this amount was provided by a new contract signed with CBS, the musicians still had to contribute to the financing of the production.
+The album was released in 1976.

 During the long tour supporting this album, Harmonium was recorded performing in Vancouver which was later edited and published under the name Harmonium en tournée.

-The original matrix of the album was thought to have been damaged by a water flood in the offices of CBS.
+The original matrix of the album was thought to have been damaged by a flood in the offices of CBS.
 As a consequence, the 1990 CD reissue was done from a vinyl record.
-However these tapes were later found undamaged and a remixing and remastering project was done by Serge Fiori and Louis Valois and released as L'Heptade XL in November 2016.
-It was released as l'Heptade XL on November 18, 2016 to mark its fortieth anniversary.
+However these tapes were later found undamaged and a remixing and remastering project was done by Serge Fiori and Louis Valois and released as L'heptade XL in November 2016.
+It was released as l'Heptade XL on November 18, 2016, to mark its fortieth anniversary.
 For the occasion, a new song, called C'est dans le noir, which was recorded at the National Arts Centre in Ottawa during the original tour for the album, has been released on iTunes.

-On June 23, 2008 as part of St. Jean Baptiste Day celebrations, Gregory Charles, the Laval Symphony Orchestra, the World Choir, and several singers performed a re-orchestrated version of L'Heptade in Laval, Quebec.
+On June 23, 2008, as part of St. Jean Baptiste Day celebrations, Gregory Charles, the Laval Symphony Orchestra, the World Choir, and several singers performed a re-orchestrated version of L'heptade in Laval, Quebec.
 Charles had collaborated with Neil Chotem prior to the latter's death.